- Published on

 Basic example

 Take a look at the following code where we have two datastructures.
-Both structures have the property security_protocol
+Both structures have the property security_protocol,

 which is the discriminator.
 The other properties are different and not shared between the datastructures.